petermgrund/site-peter-grund/content/authors/admin/_index.md

   url: https://www.umn.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the psychology of visible difference, chronic illness, and emerging adulthood.
+bio: My research interests include the psychology of visible difference, body image, and chronic illness.

 # Interests to show in About widget
 interests:
-- Psychosocial adjustment to visible difference (deformity)
+- Psychosocial adjustment to visible difference
-- Neurocognitive effects of chronic illness
+- Development of body image in adolescence
-- Substance use in emerging adulthood
+- Interplay between chronic illness and psychopathology

 # Education to show in About widget
 education: